 Budgeting, Planning and Forecasting

-All Budgeting, Planning and Forecasting activities will be carried out in BPC (Business Planning and Consolidation) and results will not be loaded into ERP.
+Retail Planning and Forecasting activities will be carried out in BPC (Business Planning and Consolidation) and results will not be loaded into ERP.
+All other planning and forecasting activities will be carried out off system.

 Controlling Solutions